Duty concession for pensioners downsizing to a new home

 How to apply

-If you are eligible for the Duty concession, the Duty refund will be paid to you (the purchaser) by direct credit to your nominated bank account.
+If you are eligible for the duty concession, either the concession may be applied when you purchase your new home or a duty refund will be paid to you (the purchaser) by direct credit to your nominated bank account, if full duty has been paid.